 Your home isn’t just where you’ll live – it’s also an investment.
 There are a few easy decisions you can make that reduce the chances of losing out on potential growth in value over time, whether that means buying in a neighborhood where home values are steadily growing, finding a home in a desirable school district or avoiding living next to a strip mall.
 “When you’re buying a house, you’re not only buying it for yourself, you’re buying it for resale,” Plotkin says.
 “So most people are not going to want to back up to commercial [property] or a busy road.”Read More

 Updated on Nov.
-30, 2018: This story was originally published on April 12, 2017, and has been updated with new information.
+22, 2019: This story was published at an earlier date and has been updated with new information.

 She has appeared in media interviews across the U.S. including National Public Radio, WTOP (Washington, D.C.) and KOH (Reno, Nevada) and various print publications, as well as having served on panels discussing real estate development, city planning policy and homebuilding.